 Geoffroy’s spider monkey

-Geoffroy’s spider monkey was once abundant in Costa Rica but is now listed as an endangered species and the large and very social monkey can currently only be found in a few places in Costa Rica.
+The Geoffroy’s spider monkey was once abundant here but is now listed as an endangered species.
 Hunting, deforestation, and the illegal exotic pet trade are to blame for the dwindling population.
 Your best bet for spotting a troop of these marvelous creatures is in the Santa Rosa National Park and the Corcovado National Park.

 Grey-crowned squirrel monkey

-The jaguarundi is Costa Rica’s most bizarre feline.
+The jaguarundi is the most bizarre feline in Costa Rica.
 This little cat looks more like a weasel but is actually related to the puma.
-Due to deforestation and human development, the jaguarundi’s population size is quite small.
+Due to deforestation and human development, the jaguarundi population size is quite small.
 This is the only wild cat in Costa Rica that is more active during the day than at night.
-The largest population of them can be found in the Palo Verde National Park.
-They are very territorial and, while small in size, should not be approached (if you’re lucky enough to see one).
+The largest population of them can be found in the Palo Verde National Park – also one of the top birdwatching spots in Costa Rica.
+They are territorial and, while small in size, should not be approached (if you’re lucky enough to see one).